 The bigger it is and the more elaborate, the more the cake will cost.
 How much you spend on your cake will depend on the number of guests you’ll need to feed, your budget, and how elaborate you’d like your cake to be.

 We’ll let you know what will affect wedding cake prices and share some budget saving alternatives you can consider when deciding on the design for your sweet wedding delight.

 - Part of Enesco’s Legacy of Love collection.

 - Intricate wedding cake topper features Bride and Groom figurines with beautiful detail.

 - Quoted Bible verse Mark 10:8 “…and the two will become one”.

 Elaborate designs and details can bump up the pricing of your cake.
 Hand-piped lacey details are costly due to the amount of time and concentration they require.
 Sugar-paste flowers can be a better option.
 You might want to limit the number of sugar-paste flowers to one or two to avoid the cost ballooning.

 Another option is to use fresh flowers or fresh fruit which can cut your costs up to 40%.
 Using solid ribbons to wrap the cake only takes a few minutes to apply and can give the cake a pop of color.

-The shape your cake will also affect the costs.
+The shape of your cake will also affect the cost.
 Sculpted cakes will cost significantly more than a circle or square cake.

 2. What’s in It?